Spice up your inbox with FREE German recipes and a free recipe ebook!

 Choose your own favorite side dishes from the many German food recipes posted under or Vegetable Recipes -- great accompaniments to these smoked pork chops.

-Where the original name "Kasseler" comes from is unknown.
+Where the original name "kassler" comes from is unknown.
 It is assumed that it did NOT come from the town of Kassel in Germany.
+Some think it may have come from a Berlin-based butcher called Cassel.

 It's a salted and slightly smoked cut of pork, usually loin or neck.
 Often there's a bone, but this can be removed if desired before cooking.

-Most delis will have this - called Kasseler - it's a type of smoked pork loin chops.
+Most German delis will have this ... it's a type of smoked pork loin chops.
 Can't find that?
 Check the hints for alternatives.

 Makes 4 servings